odedmasala/masala-media-app/README.md

 Once you have these prerequisites installed and an account set up with MongoDB Atlas, you can follow the steps below to set up the application:

-1. Clone the repository to your local machine using `https://github.com/odedmasala/masala-media-app.git`.
+1. Clone the repository to your local machine using `git clone https://github.com/odedmasala/masala-media-app.git`.
 2. Navigate to the root directory of the project and install the dependencies for both the server and client using `npm install` in the `server` and `client` folders respectively.
 4. Open a new terminal and split it, in each split terminal run one of the server and client files and run both files and start the application using `npm start`.
 5. The application should now be running on `http://localhost:3000` and the server in `http://localhost:8001` or port you can Choose.